Oneirical/The-Games-Foxes-Play/design/Random Ideas.md

 **Mutators**

 * Increase power depending on depth? or too grindy?
-* Set down a landmine with this effect.
 * Get random power up or down.
-* Sacrifice your wheel contents for power.
 * Get power for damaged units (not at max hp) shroud of silent mist style
-* Joltzazon that makes the Form spread to adjacent entities/walls
+* Extra power if includes a function with a status effect.
+Status effect becomes random.

 **Research Nodes**
 Terminal is made out of shattered souls, that is why he can shapelessly assume the shape of others?